andrewruba/rpg_world/README.md

 # rpg_world

 **rpg_world** is a Python library designed to simulate RPG battles, inspired by classic SNES-era turn-based and real-time RPGs.
 It provides a comprehensive framework to create and manage characters, abilities, items, combat systems, quests, dialogues, and more, allowing developers to build rich and engaging RPG experiences with ease.

+Additionally, **rpg_world** specializes in managing the **game state** of an RPG, handling character states, world progression, event triggers, and overall game logic.
+This focus ensures that the core aspects of game state management are robust and reliable.

+> **Note:** While **rpg_world** excels at managing game state and providing the necessary tools for game logic, it intentionally omits broader functionalities typically handled by full-fledged game engines, such as rendering, audio processing, and real-time graphics.
+This design choice allows developers to integrate **rpg_world** seamlessly into existing projects or use it as a backend for custom game engines.

 ## Table of Contents